 The secret?
-I think it helps to stop only seeing the pieces on the models, and to push yourself to try them for yourself.
-Just like Lesley, Charlotte and myself are doing this week with pieces from Old Navy.
+I think it helps to stop only seeing the pieces on the models and to push yourself to try them for yourself.
+Just like Lesley, Charlotte, and I are doing this week with pieces from Old Navy.

 Sleeveless for Older Women

 You’ll notice that Charlotte never wears sleeveless tops or dresses.
 I do think it’s a shame that we feel the need to cover up our bodies due to the changes as birthdays accumulate.
 Yet Charlotte is adamant about not showing her arms in public.

 In fact, she wouldn’t normally have purchased this white sleeveless top except we were on our cruise and she thought she had forgotten a white top.
 Since it wasn’t inexpensive, I’m glad to see she is wearing it somehow.

 One of the ways to cover the arms is with a “kimono” like this.
 My mom’s kimono is actually a large square scarf where she has tied the ends together to create armholes.
 The advantage of wearing your scarf this way is you can actually see the beautiful print on the scarf.
 Too many times, we fold and roll the scarf so much that you can’t appreciate the overall look of it.